ericrihm/100DaysOfCloud/README.md

 By the end of this challenge, I aim to have a robust understanding of Azure services, particularly in security and optimization.
 I'm also targeting the AZ-500 certification to solidify my skills and contribute more effectively to my organization's cloud strategy and operations.

-- I'll be sharing my updates on my [LinkedIn](https://www.linkedin.com/in/ericrihm)
+- I'll be sharing my updates on [LinkedIn](https://www.linkedin.com/in/ericrihm)

 ## Stepping out the door